We Support Undocumented Students!

 Immigrants Rising is a San Francisco-based nonprofit that helps undocumented students pursue education and career goals, so they can better support their families and communities.
 Pancho is one of eight college students who received a scholarship of up to $7,000 from the group in 2018.
 They are selected for academic excellence, financial need and community impact.

-- Responding to a White House order barring immigrants from certain countries, De Anza President Brian Murphy pledged support to international students and emphasized the college's commitment to inclusion and equity.
+- Responding to a 2017 White House order barring immigrants from certain countries, De Anza College and then-President Brian Murphy pledged support to international students and emphasized the college's commitment to inclusion and equity.

 - In an earlier message, President Murphy cited Dr. Martin Luther King Jr.'s call for "vigorous and positive action" as he announced campus events to support undocumented students.